fietsknecht/minipos/README.md

 An excellent online resource for anything related to BASIC on Atari is <a href="https://docs.dev-docs.org/">dev-docs.org</a>.
 Search for HiSoft and you will also find the (scanned) HiSoft BASIC manuals.
 <br>Since HiSoft BASIC is similar to QBASIC, it will be relatively easy to port the source to QBASIC (for DOS) or QB64 (for Windows/Linux).

+<b>Known bugs</b>

+MagiC and ARAnyM behave differenlty in (not) displaying the cursor.
+Until I find a workaround, the latest version is optimized for MagiC.

 <b>Any questions?</b>

 Contact me by reporting an issue.
 I will get back to you soon.